 - Exalt - Current Leader

 - Saint - A member of the circle whose baptism resulted in changes to their body.
 Believed to be highly favored by Fys.
 Generally, only one or two are alive at one time.
 Though they choose the new Exalt, they are not allowed to be promoted themselves.
+Currently, the only Saint in the Children of the Swell is Saint Cainan.

 - Bishop - A follower whose devotion to Fys has been recognized by the Exalt.
 Bishops are in line to become the new Exalt when the current one passes.